Nickolas-option/QA_on_Tabular_Data_SemEval2025_Task8/README.md

-# Team Anotheroption's solution at SemEval-2025 Task 8: Closing the Open-Source vs Proprietary LLM Gap in Table QA with Retrieval-Augmented Reasoning
+# Team Anotheroption's solution at SemEval-2025 Task 8: Bridging the Gap Between
+Open-Source and Proprietary LLMs in Table QA

 This repository contains the code and related materials for our submission to SemEval-2025 Task 8: Question Answering (QA) over tabular data.
 Our team, "Anotheroption," developed a hybrid system to address this challenging task using the DataBench benchmark.